Araneidae/libera/docs/libera.rst

     `GOLDEN_`...
 PVs are designed to be programmed with the value of such offsets.

-    Note that only the `BBA` offsets are persistent between Libera restarts.
+    Note that the `BCD` offsets are not persistent between Libera restarts.

 :id:`G0_S`\*, :id:`G1_S`\*, :id:`G2_S`\*, :id:`G3_S`\*
     Gain offsets can be set for individual RF channels to compensate for channel